Heritage

 Private maternity hospitals

 Maternity hospitals with more than 2 beds had to be licensed from 1903.
-These hospitals were inspected by the Inspector-General of Hospitals whose reports were published in the Appendices to the journals of the House of Representatives (H-31, 1905; H-22, 1907-1910; H-31, 1913 onwards).
+These hospitals were inspected by the Inspector-General of Hospitals whose reports were published in the Appendix to the journals of the House of Representatives (H-31, 1905; H-22, 1907-1910; H-31, 1913 onwards).
 Reports on individual homes are not included; only an overall summary is given but these sometimes mention individual maternity homes and their proprietors.
-More detailed reports can be perused at Archives New Zealand, Wellington.

 Christchurch private hospitals, private maternity homes and convalescent homes, 1850-1950: index of names